midlantica/LovelyBunchOfCoconuts/content/grifts/abolish-the-family.md

 ---
 title: 'Abolish the Family'
-claim: 'Abolish the Family'
+grift: 'Abolish the Family'
-translation: 'Turn kinship into bureaucracy.'
+decode: 'Turn kinship into bureaucracy.'
 ---